 Three Lakes Community Health Foundation

 The Three Lakes Community Health Foundation is a registered 501(c)(3), tax deductible, not-for-profit charity.
 TLCHF was formed to improve & oversee primary healthcare for residents and visitors to Three Lakes.
-The Foundation recently completed the purchase of the Three Lakes Clinic property which is occupied by Aspirus, our primary healthcare provider.
+Clinic property is occupied by Aspirus, our primary healthcare provider.
 TLCHF is preparing an action plan for the future to expand the clinic services by bringing medical specialists to Three Lakes.
 To accomplish this will require the focus, energy, resources and assistance of many volunteers.
 We hope you will participate in whatever capacity you feel comfortable with.
 TLCHF was formed to be a “hands-on, grass-roots” community-based organization.
 For more information, please contact Kim Starke at (715) 546-2728

 The Three Lakes Genealogical Society was established in 2000 with the support of the Demmer Library.
 Meetings are held on the 4th Monday of the month from 1- 3 pm at the library.
 Growing membership shows the Genealogical Society is filling a need in the community.
 For information, contact Nancy Brewster at the Demmer Library, (715) 546-3391